MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 ### VHD format

-Windows Server 2012 and later support the VHD format.
-Earlier versions of Hyper-V only support VHD format.
-Later versions of Hyper-V include improvements to their VHD format that allows for better alignment.
+Later versions of Hyper-V include improvements to their VHD format that allow for better alignment.Hyper-V in Windows Server 2012 and later supports both VHDX and VHD formats, as opposed to earlier versions that only support VHD format.
 As a result, later versions of Hyper-V perform better on large sector disks.

 Any VHD you create in Windows Server 2012 or later have the optimal 4 KB alignment.
 This aligned format is fully compatible with earlier versions of Windows Server.
 However, the alignment property doesn't support new allocations from parsers that aren't 4 KB alignment-aware, such as a parser from an earlier version of Windows Server or a non-Microsoft parser.